lordofduct/spacepuppy-unity-framework-3.0/README.md

 - SPTween - a tween engine built on Spacepuppy

+- SPUtils - some useful utility classes.
+These used to be in SpacepuppyUnityFramework base dll, but was moved here to reduce the size of that dll since they aren't necessary for any module to work.

 - SPWaypoint - (requires SPTween) a waypoint library with algorithms for bezier, catmull-rom, linear, as well as a UI to set up paths in your game.
 This is very useful for setting up camera paths and other animated events. (warning - this is not a pathfinding system, that is in development in another module)

 # Quick Import